-Other liabilities in the balance sheet contain liabilities for unsettled trades, paid after balance sheet date.
-This applies to both purchased securities and redemption of fund shares
+Other income in the income statement refers to money paid back for bank charges Other liabilities in the balance sheet contain liabilities for unsettled trades, paid after balance sheet date.
+This applies to both purchased securities and redemption of fund

 Other techniques and instruments - Tech niques and instruments used to improve the effectiveness of fund management refers to the following: techniques and instruments are attribu- table to transferable securities and money market instruments used in a cost-effective manner to lower risks and expenses or to increase returns in the fund with a risk level that is consistent with the fund's risk profile and applicable rules for the distribution of risk.
-Example of techniques and instruments include securities lending and agreements on the repurchase of securities sold, i.e., repos and reverse repo transactions
+Example of techniques and instruments include securities lending and agreements on the repurchase of securities sold, i.e., repos and reverse repo transac-